aarondewindt/topone/work/proposed plan.md

       * Cuttoff engine
       * Drop stage
     - Expected optimal behaviour
-      1. Igninte first stage engine at simulation start
+      1. Ignite first stage engine at simulation start
-      2. Do not cuttoff the engine untill after all propellant has burned.
+      2. Do not cuttoff the engine until after all propellant has burned.
       4. Drop first stage close after burnout
       5. Ignite second stage.
-      6. Do not cuttoff the engine untill after all propellant has burned.
+      6. Do not cuttoff the engine until after all propellant has burned.

  3. **Single stage to orbit launcher.**